Extending torsors over regular models of curves: A finiteness criterion for

-\begin{cor} Let $C$ be a smooth projective geometrically connected curve over $K$ of genus $g \geq 2$ with a $K$-rational point.
-Let $G$ be a finite flat commutative $K$-group scheme killed by $r$, and let $Y \rightarrow C$ be a pointed fppf $G$-torsor such that $Y$ is geometrically connected.
-If $\mathcal{C}$ is semistable and if Proposition \ref{Chiodo's criterion} is satisfied, then $G$ has an $R$-model $\mathcal{G}$ and $Y \rightarrow C$ extends uniquely into a pointed logarithmic $\mathcal{G}$-torsor over any regular model of $C$. \end{cor}
+\begin{cor} Let $C$ be a smooth projective geometrically connected curve over $K$ of genus $g \geq 2$, with a $K$-rational point.
+Let $G$ be a commutative finite flat $K$-group scheme killed by $r$, and let $Y \rightarrow C$ be a pointed fppf $G$-torsor such that $Y$ is geometrically connected.
+If $\mathcal{C}$ has semistable reduction and if Chiodo's criterion is satisfied, then $G$ has an $R$-model $\mathcal{G}$ and $Y \rightarrow C$ extends uniquely into a pointed logarithmic $\mathcal{G}$-torsor over any regular model of $C$. \end{cor}